seanrcollings/scythe/README.md

   - Show time spent per project
   - Show time spent per project task
 - Add the ability to update a timer
+- Update the config file to use yaml